Brown Fat vs White Fat: Metabolic Health

 Male adults exposed to cold via a water-cooled suit for two hours per day, five days per week for four weeks increased brown fat (BAT) volume by 45 percent and resting metabolism by 182 percent – according to a study led by Denis Blondin from the University de Sherbrooke in Sherbrooke, Canada.
 The human body contains small amounts of fat that converts food energy directly into heat.
 White fat does the opposite – it stores energy as fat.
 BAT is an important heat-generating tissue in hibernating animals.
 It promotes non-shivering thermogenesis, which generates heat and helps animals and humans adapt to the cold.
 Individual differences in BAT content and activity play important roles in human obesity.
 Increasing brown fat activation promotes caloric expenditure and fat burning.
 Cold exposure may be an effective way to reduce body fat.

 Other ways to increase cold exposure is to turn down the thermostat, keep the air conditioning at high levels during the summer, try swimming in a cold pool or the ocean, wear less clothing in the winter, and take cold baths/showers.
 For example, after a warm shower place the shower head on your neck and shoulders and turn on the cold water directly on your shoulder blades.
-This will activate BAT in the scapula region of the neck and shoulder blades.
+This will activate brown adipose tissue (BAT) in the scapula region of the neck and shoulder blades.
 The cold will activate brown fat thermogenesis and energy expenditure.
 It’s quite invigorating, but only recommended in healthy individuals because cold exposure can induce sympathetic nervous system activity, cause vasoconstriction, raise blood pressure in susceptible individuals, and not recommended for those with cardiovascular disease or hypertension.

 Another common approach is taking a hot sauna and a cooling bath or shower after the sauna.
 The sauna has been shown to release growth hormone which enhances lipolysis and fat oxidation while the cold exposure will enhance BAT metabolism and increase energy expenditure.